 The lack of and need for causal interpretation from ML methods has been increasingly recognized in many scientific fields, including economics and medicine.
 (Arti et al., 2020; Athey, 2018, 2017; Athey and Imbens, 2019; Moraffah et al., 2020; Schölkopf et al., 2021; Storm et al., 2020).
 In response, causal machine learning (CML) methods recently have been developed.
 Unlike traditional prediction-oriented ML methods, CML focuses on identifying causal impacts of an event (in our context, an increase or decrease in the input application rate).
 The growing academic literature applying CML methods includes Richens et al. (2020), who pointed out that the inability of the traditional ML methods to identify cause and effect relationships between disease and patients’ characteristics could lead to misdiagnoses, and showed that CML-based diagnoses could improve the accuracy of prediction of diagnoses.
 In addition, Carbo-Valverde et al. (2020) used a CML to identify characteristics causing bank customers to adopt online banking services.
 Bozorgi et al. (2020) applied CML to study the mining processes.

 In the following, we improve the accuracy of estimating site-specific economically optimal N fertilization rates (EONRs) by applying Wager and Athey (2018)’s and Athey and Imbens (2016)’s Causal Forest (CF) CML method to identify causality in the highly complex biological process of yield response to N application rates in the presence of varying crop field characteristics (e.g., soil organic matter content).
-We propose two potential variants of CF-based methods of estimating binary treatment effects based on several input application rates used in the experiment.
-We compare the performances of our “CF-base” and “CF-stepwise” to the currently widely accepted Random Forest (RF), Boosted Random Forest (BRF), and Convolutional Neural Network (CNN) ML methods.
+We compare the performances of our CF-based approach to Random Forest (RF), Boosted Random Forest (BRF), and Convolutional Neural Network (CNN), which are widely accepted ML methods.
 We also test how yield prediction performance is related to EONR prediction performance.
 We use Monte Carlo simulations in which yield and soil/field characteristics datasets are synthetically generated.
 It is important to note that because the real-world “true” EOIR cannot be measured, real-world data cannot be used to test the accuracy of statistical methods estimating EOIRs.
 This important difference contrasts starkly with yield prediction, since actual yields can be ground-truthed.

 Our simulation results reveal that CF-based approaches provide superior performance in site-specific EOIR estimation.
 We also demonstrate that a method’s yeidl prediction accuracy is not a good indicator of its EOIR estimation accuracy.